Skip to main content

 All changes that are done here are automatically reflected in the Model elements overview, and vice versa.

-• Copy: Copy (and paste) a model element
+• Copy: Copy a model element, also via CRTL+C

-• Cut: Cut (and paste) a model element
+• Cut: Cut a model element, also via CRTL+X

-• Spotlight: Opens the spotlight of this model element
+• Open spotlight: Opens the spotlight of this model element in an overlay over the canvas (close via the X icon or ESC)

 • Delete from project: Deletes the model element from the project.
 You will need to confirm the action before the selected model element is permanently deleted.